digidem/osm2obj/README.md

 Implements a [Node Transport Stream](http://nodejs.org/api/stream.html#stream_class_stream_transform).
 Takes a readable stream of [OSM XML](http://wiki.openstreetmap.org/wiki/OSM_XML) and outputs a stream of objects compatible with Overpass [OSM JSON](http://overpass-api.de/output_formats.html#json).
 Also reads [OsmChange](http://wiki.openstreetmap.org/wiki/OsmChange) XML and outputs the same format but with an additional property `action` which is one of `create`, `modify`, `delete`.
 Uses [sax-js](https://github.com/isaacs/sax-js) to work in both node and the browser.

+NB: The name of this module is a bit of a misnomer - it outputs objects, not JSON.

 ## Table of Contents

 - [Install](#install)